Topsort/analytics.js/README.md

 </div>
 ```

-Finally, adding further information to purchases can be made by passing the `ts-data-items` JSON array:
+Adding further information to purchases can be made by passing the `ts-data-items` JSON array:

 ```html
 <div